stevegt/UltimakerUtils/README.md

 Glass too high means you mash the glass into the nozzle and get little or no plastic, glass too low means you get dribbles.

-You'll quickly get good at twiddling the bed height thumbscrews screws while it's slowly circling; your goal is to make the rings nice and even all the way around; see the example photos in this repository or in the discussion thread.
+You'll quickly get good at twiddling the bed height thumbscrews while it's slowly circling; your goal is to make the rings nice and even all the way around; see the example photos in this repository or in the discussion thread.

 Steve Traugott